 Sarah Appleton, PE, SE

 Sarah received her Bachelor of Architectural Engineering and Master of Architectural Engineering from Kansas State University.
-She is a licensed Professional Engineer in ten states…View Profile
+She is a licensed Professional Engineer in Georgia and…View Profile

 The first and foremost responsibility of any engineering professional is to hold paramount the safety, health and welfare of the public.
 As a structural engineer we take this very seriously.
 The main focus of our career is on this one responsibility.
 In order to keep this commitment foremost in our profession, Structural Engineering (SE) licensure is required and states should adopt a partial practice act requiring the SE licensure (larger and more complex structures would require the SE license, while small, simple structures could be designed by an engineer with a PE license).
 Below are a few of the reasons why the SE licensure is now required in order to maintain the high standards to which we have always held ourselves: